Laser treatment for acne scars aims to minimize the appearance of scars from old acne outbreaks.

 Laser treatment is a simple and effective way to reduce the appearance of acne scars.

 Speaking with a board-certified dermatologist is the first step to finding out if this treatment is right for you.
+If you’re concerned about your acne scars and don’t already have a dermatologist, you can view doctors in your area through the Healthline FindCare tool.
 You may want to shop around and speak to different providers to figure out which treatment option is right for you and your budget.

 Here are some links for finding a certified provider in your area: